play icon for videos

 Impact

-How to create a logic model in five steps
+Create a logic model in five steps — working backward

-The fastest way to build a defensible model is to work backward from the outcomes you can realistically cause:
+The fastest way to a defensible model is to start from the change you can realistically cause, then trace back to the resources it takes.

-• Define the outcomes — the measurable changes in knowledge, behavior, or condition you can actually detect.
-One measurable change per outcome.
+The measurable changes you can actually detect.
+One per outcome.

 Six rules that separate a measurement template from a compliance PDF

-Every logic model template uses the same five columns.
-The difference between templates that produce evidence and templates that gather dust is the six rules below — applied at design time, not at reporting time.
+Every template uses the same five columns.
+These six rules — applied at design time, not at reporting time — are what make the difference.

 Principle 01